How to build a website like Airbnb

 9. Reach product-market fit

-10. Scale into new markets.
+10. Scale into new markets

-How to find a strong marketplace idea
+Step 1: Find a strong marketplace idea

 Airbnb is an inspiring example of the power of a great idea.
 What started from a simple email is now a global, multi-billion-dollar business.

 In 2007, an upcoming design conference filled up hotel rooms in San Francisco.
-Roommates Brian Chesky and Joe Gebbia decided to earn some extra by offering to host attendees on air mattresses.
+Roommates Brian Chesky and Joe Gebbia decided to earn some extra cash by offering to host attendees on air mattresses.

 Joe Gebbia's Tweet featuring the email Gebbia sent that initiated the process leading to founding Airbnb.
 The email goes: Brian, I though of a way to a few bucks - turning our place into a "designers bed and breakfast" - offering young designers who come into town a place to crash during the 4-day event, complete with wireless internet, a small desk space, sleeping mat, and breakfast each morning.
 Ha! - Joe"